makgill/deryk/_pages/bitcoin/humour/index.md

 ## WTF is this?

 This is my attempt to prevent the kind of watered-down academic history of Bitcoin that will no-doubt be written by chronicling content and events that are so shameful, wacky or awesome that they're funny.

+## How do I support it?

+Share the content, [send me](https://makgill.github.io/deryk/contact) new material to save, or [tip me](https://makgill.github.io/deryk/support) in Bitcoin.
+Thank you!

 {% assign bitcoinhumour = site.bitcoinhumour | sort: 'date' | reverse %}
 {% for bitcoinhumour in bitcoinhumour %}